codeclown/yea/README.md

 ## Extending

-Each method of `ImmutableAjaxRequest` returns a new instance of `ImmutableAjaxRequest`.
+Each method of `SupremeAjaxRequest` returns a new instance of `SupremeAjaxRequest`.
 This is demonstrated in the example below.

 The example uses [`toObject`](#toobject) which returns a copy of all configuration of that specific instance at that moment in time.